Charmila

 Charmila (born 2 October 1974) is an Indian actress who predominantly works in Malayalam cinema.
 Apart from movies in Malayalam, she acted in Tamil, Telugu and Kannada movies.
 She completed almost 38 films in the Malayalam film industry.

 Early life

 Charmila was born to veterinary doctor Manoharan, who was also working in S.B.I., and Haise, a homemaker, in a Tamil Catholic family in Chennai.
 She studied in Holy Angels Convent and Ethiraj College for Women.
 She has a younger sister Angelina.

 Personal life

 She married Kishor Satya in 1996 and was later divorced in 1999.

 Later, she married Rajesh in 2006, an engineer working in Nokia and got divorced in 2014.
 The couple have one son.

+In 2024, She accused Malayalam film director Hariharan and M. P. Mohanan of sexually harassing her.